-- outlines a clear set of guidelines for when the banks may consider that a DMF, when representing a bank customer, is not acting in the customer's interests and banks may approach a customer directly; - provides clarity and consistency in how member banks may deal with DMFs, recognising the importance of preserving a customer's right to engage them, while trying to protect customers where firms may not be acting in their interest, and - describes an approach that is consistent with competition law obligations, the Code and other regulatory guidance such as the ASIC/ACCC Debt Collection Guideline (DCG)/RG 271 and the banks' general responsibilities to their customers.2
+- outlines a clear set of guidelines for when the banks may consider that a DMF, when • representing a bank customer, is not acting in the customer's interests and banks may approach a customer directly; - provides clarity and consistency in how member banks may deal with DMFs, recognising the • importance of preserving a customer's right to engage them, while trying to protect customers where firms may not be acting in their interest; and - describes an approach that is consistent with competition law obligations, the National • Consumer Credit Protection Act (NCCP Act) and the Code - describes an approach that draws on other regulatory guidance, such as the ASIC and ACCC • Debt Collection Guideline (DCG) and RG 271: Internal Dispute Resolution (RG 271) - reflects banks' general responsibilities to their customers. .